tcpiplab/AblitaFuzzer/README.md

 ## About AblitaFuzzer

-AblitaFuzzer is a simple command-line tool designed to fuzz Large Language Model (LLM) chatbots that are hosted at an API URL, whether in the cloud, at an on-premises URL, or even a localhost URL.
+AblitaFuzzer is a simple command-line tool designed for blackbox LLM API fuzzing against chatbots that are hosted at a URL, whether in the cloud, on-premises, or even on localhost.

 ![A cartoon brain with a bandaid in the middle of its head and holding a pair of bolt cutters in one hand.](/Users/lukesheppard/Tools/AblitaFuzzer/assets/ablitafuzzer.png "Cartoon icon of AblitaFuzzer creature")